 So we have here: real life, sleep/dream, awakening.
 The natural three act structure of a dream on film (or in reality).

 Movies, too, have three acts: set-up, conflict, resolution.
 Just to remind you, this is very similar to the structure we all experience when we go to sleep.
 We set-up our bed, we go to sleep, and then have conflicts with the various thoughts rattling around in our heads, and then we wake up and resolve to make sense of it all (or to forget the whole thing) before we go on with our day.

 I think it’s important to briefly remind the reader of what dreams are or could be.
 I say “could be” because no one really knows if they have any meaning or not.
-It’s a question that, as of yet, has no provable answer.
+There's no provable answer.
 We could go all Freudian and say that everything in a dream is a symbol for something else.
 We could say that dreams are the brain relishing in its holder’s deepest fears and desires.
 Or we could just say that dreams are the random neural sweepings of an average day—that they are the mindjunk with which we no longer have any practical use.
-I think that dreams are all of these things, and more: they can be prophecy, regret, horror, wackiness, want, memory, inspiration, and escape, at once and all together.
-And I think Lynch's Mulholland Dr. reflects that better than any of his other works.
+I think that dreams are all of these things, and more: they can be prophecy, craft, regret, horror, wackiness, want, jumpiness, memory, relaxation, inspiration, and escape, at once and all together.
+And Lynch's Mulholland Dr. reflects those attributes more accurately than any of his other dream-obsessed works.